Visual Content is King―Facebook’s Redesign News Feed

 - Reevaluate Content Strategy especially for blogs.
 (Headlines, Images, Logo)

 - Photo & Content Quality

 - Engaging Images

 - Evaluating presence to maximize search opportunities

-Failures to prepare for the switch can result in a decrease of news feed exposure.
+Failures to prepare for the switch can result in a decrease in news feed exposure.
 Which means you’ll be less likely to reach your fans.
-Unless of course you’re planning to promote your post, which is an effective way to gain targeted leads.
-If you are, consider integrating all of your tactics for maxmium success.
+Unless of course, you’re planning to promote your post, which is an effective way to gain targeted leads.
+If you are, consider integrating all of your tactics for maximum success.
 Furthermore, there are a number of ways to conduct Facebook marketing but the key is to stay on top of the updates and be flexible enough to work through the changes.